collective/collective.developermanual/source/templates_css_and_javascripts/javascript.rst

 and in the Javascript merge compositions.

 Javascripts are registered to portal_javascripts tool using *profiles/default/jsregistry.xml* GenericSetup profile file.

-* `More information about jsregistry.xml <http://plone.org/documentation/manual/theme-reference/page/css/resource-registries/practical2>`_.

 The following options are available

 * *id* (required): URI from where the Javascript is loaded